react-entanglement/react-entanglement/README.md

 ### Example with Entanglement sugar

 Using a real React component allows you to place the scattering anywhere in the rendering tree.
-An example use case would be having a component that can either be rendered in place or in an iframe depending, while the props for it remain the same.
-Since the component can be placed anywhere on the rendering tree the adapter would be required to be passed down as a prop everywhere.
-Using the `Entanglement` you can just set the `adapter` once at the root of the tree.
+An example use case would be having a component that can either be rendered in place or in an iframe, while the props for it remain the same.

+Since the component can be placed anywhere on the rendering tree, the adapter would be required to be passed down as a prop everywhere.
+Using the `Entanglement` component you can just set the `adapter` once at the root of the tree.

 Let's see how the previous example would look like, adding some extra markup so that the point is more obvious: